canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     d. `git rebase --onto pkg/ubuntu/devel <last-version-tag> <this-version-tag>`
       * e.g. `git rebase --onto pkg/ubuntu/devel 27.0.2 27.1`
       * You may need to resolve conflicts, but hopefully these will be minimal.
-      * You'll end up in a detached state
+      * You'll end up in a detached state.

     e. `git checkout -B upload-<this-version>-kinetic`
-      * This creates a new local branch name based on your detached branch
+      * This creates a new local branch name based on your detached branch.

     f.
-Make sure the changelog version contains the release version in the name (For example, `27.1~22.10.1`)
+Make sure the changelog version contains the release version in the name (e.g., `27.1~22.10.1`)

     g. `git push <your_launchpad_user> upload-<this-version>-kinetic`

     h.
 On Launchpad, create a merge proposal for this version which targets `ubuntu/devel`
-      * For an example, see the [27.9 merge proposal](https://code.launchpad.net/~orndorffgrant/ubuntu/+source/ubuntu-advantage-tools/+git/ubuntu-advantage-tools/+merge/422906)
+      * For an example, see the [27.9 merge proposal](https://code.launchpad.net/~orndorffgrant/ubuntu/+source/ubuntu-advantage-tools/+git/ubuntu-advantage-tools/+merge/422906).
-      * Add 2 review slots for `canonical-server-reporter` and `canonical-server-core-reviewers`
+      * Add 2 review slots for `canonical-server-reporter` and `canonical-server-core-reviewers`.

 4. Server Team Review and Pre-SRU Review

     a.
-Ask the assigned ubuntu-advantage-tools reviewer/sponsor from Server team for a review of your MPs (If you don't know who that is, ask in ~Server).
-Include a link to the MP into ubuntu/devel and to the SRU bug.
+Ask the assigned ubuntu-advantage-tools reviewer/sponsor from Server team for a review of your MPs.
+If you don't know who that is, ask in ~Server.
+Include a link to the MP and to the SRU bug in ubuntu/devel.

     b.
-If they request changes, create a PR into the release branch on github and ask Pro Client team for review.
+If they request changes, create a PR into the release branch on GitHub and ask Pro Client team for review.
 After that is merged, cherry-pick the commit into your `upload-<this-version>-<devel-release>` branch and push to launchpad.
 Then notify the Server Team member that you have addressed their requests.
       * Some issues may just be filed for addressing in the future if they are not urgent or pertinent to this release.
-      * Unless the changes are very minor, or only testing related, you should upload a new release candidate version to `ppa:ua-client/staging` as descibed in I.3.
+      * Unless the changes are very minor, or only testing related, you should upload a new release candidate version to `ppa:ua-client/staging` as described in I.3.
       * After the release is finished, any commits that were merged directly into the release branch in this way should be brought back into `main` via a single PR.

     c.
 Once review is complete and approved, the Server Team member should **not** upload the version to the devel release.